-Clause 1.
-The Election Commission is responsible for the administration of the Student Government Association elections, as well as the administration of additional events at the discretion of the Election Commission that aim to promote the elections, inform the student body about the elections, provide the candidates with information, allow candidates an opportunity to promote themselves, or otherwise contribute to a fair, efficient, and publicized election.
+- Clause 1.
+The Election Commission is responsible for the administration of the Student Government Association elections, as well as the administration of additional events at the discretion of the Election Commission that aim to promote the elections, inform the student body about the elections, provide the candidates with information, allow candidates an opportunity to promote themselves, or otherwise contribute to a fair, efficient, and publicized election. - Clause 2.

-Clause 2.
 The Election Commission must act impartially to any candidate or parties participation in the Student Government Association Election.
-Clause 3.
-The Election Commission must act in accordance with the Student Government Election Code, the Student Government Bylaws, and the Student Government Election Code, the Student Government Bylaws, and the Student Government Constitution.
-Clause 4.
-The Election Commission must ensure to the best of its ability that all information provided by its members regarding the Student Government Association Elections is correct.
-Clause 5.
-If a constitutional amendment to be voted on by the student body has been provided by the Student Government Association Senate to the Election Commission, the Election Commission has the responsibility to ensure that the constitutional amendment is placed on the ballot correctly.
-Clause 6.
-The Election Commission must attempt to respond to any questions posed to the Commission through the designated and public e-mail address in a timely manner, defined as within twenty-four (24) business hours of the message being sent.
-Clause 7.
-The Election Commission will commence the election on the first Monday in

-Clause 7.
-The Election Commission will commence the election on the first Monday in February and conclude the election at the end of the last day of voting.
+- Clause 3.
+The Election Commission must act in accordance with the Student Government Election Code, the Student Government Bylaws, and the Student Government Election Code, the Student Government Bylaws, and the Student Government Constitution. - Clause 4.
+The Election Commission must ensure to the best of its ability that all information provided by its members regarding the Student Government Association Elections is correct. - Clause 5.
+If a constitutional amendment to be voted on by the student body has been provided by the Student Government Association Senate to the Election Commission, the Election Commission has the responsibility to ensure that the constitutional amendment is placed on the ballot correctly. - Clause 6.
+The Election Commission must attempt to respond to any questions posed to the Commission through the designated and public e-mail address in a timely manner, defined as within twenty-four (24) business hours of the message being sent. - Clause 7.
+The Election Commission will commence the election on the second Monday in February and conclude the election at the end of the last day of voting.
 Once established, the Election Commission must submit these dates to the Student Government Association Senate.